Gammel Strand 40: 20th and 21st centuries

+The property was at some point acquired by Michael Goldschmidt through his property company Atlas A/S. In February 2007, he sold Atlas A/S to Icelandic company Stodir (later Landic Property).
+In 2009, as part of the 2008–2011 Icelandic financial crisis, Landic Properties was declared in suspension of payments and went into liquidation.
+In October 2009, Gammel Strand 40&Læderstræde 9 was part of a portfolio of 31 former Atlas A/S properties sold for DKK 2 billions to Jeudan.

 Architecture

 Gammel Strand 40 is constructed with four storeys over a walk-out basement and is five bays wide.
 It is constructed in red brick and stands on a granite plinth.
 A two-bay gateway is located in the right-hand side of the building.
 A commemorative plaque above the gate commemorates that Georg Carstensen lived in the building when he opened Tivoli Gardens.
 The facade is finished by a dentilated cornice.
 A side wing, six bays long plus a canted bay in each end, projects from the rear side of the building and connects to a small two-bay rear wing in the other end.

+Today

+As of 2008, Gammel Strand 40/Læderstræde 9 belonged to Atlas Ejendomme A/S.